 Cancer medicines and procedures like chemotherapy are expensive and most of us are not in a position to take that financial challenge, especially if there is no insurance cover.
 Cost of cancer treatment varies with hospitals and cities as every hospital has its own infrastructure, surgeon, therapies, and other tests/examination facilities charges which finally add to the total cervical cancer treatment cost.

 One cycle of chemotherapy in a private hospital may cost you approximately between US $930-US $15,000 depending on the drugs and the doses, type of cancer and patient’s medical condition.

-Which hospital in India is best for cervical cancer treatment?
+Which hospitals in India are best for Cervical Cancer Surgery?